joana-mendonca/joana-mendonca/README.md

 #### 👩‍💻 Software Engineer

 Welcome to my GitHub!
 I’m a software engineer with a passion for blending technical expertise with design to create elegant and high-performance applications.
 My goal is to build scalable, efficient software that delivers seamless and engaging user experiences.
-With a diverse background in UX/UI design, frontend and backend engineering, I have worked across some web applications to deliver scalable and reliable features.

 #### 🔥 What I Do: